-Open the error window

-- ▶ Information on the error cause and corrective action: Position the highlight on the error message and press the MORE INFO soft key.
-The TNC opens a window with information on the error cause and corrective action - ► Exit Info: Press the MORE INFO soft key again
+- Open the error window - MORE INFO - Information on error causes and remedies: Position the highlight on the error message and press the MORE INFO soft key.
+The TNC opens a window with information on the error cause and corrective action. - ▶ Exit Info: Press the MORE INFO soft key again